cowboy2718/QuakeExplorer/README.md

 This package will create a time series map of earthquakes for a given regions and time periods.
 Below is an example of a earthquakes occurring between 1900 and 1950 for the USA, Greece and China.

 ![Time Series](Timeseries.png)

-### What Does this Package Do?

-This package, **QuakeExplorer**, is used to visually explore a specific dataset collected by the National Oceanic and Atmospheric Adminstration.
-It is expected to be used as a preliminary method or jumping point for further studies.
-This program can be used by geologists, archeologists, astronomers, anthropologists to name but a few disciplines that would find this data useful.

 ### Package Name and Location